huddaannaa/NextGenSOC-Snippet/SOC-Doc.md

 - Plan for ensuring that essential SOC functions can continue during a disruption.
 - Identification of critical functions and resources.

-## Appendices

-### Glossary of Terms
-- Definitions of key terms and acronyms used in the SOC documentation.

-### Contact Lists
-- List of key contacts within the SOC and other relevant teams.

-### Reference Documents
-- Links to reference documents and resources, such as regulatory guidelines and best practice frameworks.